 The resolution affirmed that a democratic and equitable international order fosters the full realization of all human rights for all, and that everyone is entitled to it.

-On 27 September 2012, the Human Rights adopted resolution 21/9, which requests the Independent Expert to submit to the Human Rights Council, at its twenty-fourth session, a report on the fostering of full, equitable and effective participation, including the obstacles to that aim and possible measures to overcome them.
+On 27 September 2012, the Human Rights adopted resolution 21/9, requesting the Independent Expert to submit to the Human Rights Council, at its twenty-fourth session, a report on the fostering of full, equitable and effective participation, including the obstacles to that aim and possible measures to overcome them.

 Download print-quality photo.